-Under the measure, the coverage of PPPs will be expanded to include joint ventures, and operation and maintenance contracts.
-It also aims to protect public interest by ensuring fair and reasonable pricing and timely delivery of quality infrastructure, goods and services, as well as by requiring full public disclosure of all PPP transactions.
+Under the measure, the Public-Private Partnership (PPP) Center of the Philippines shall be institutionalized, the coverage of PPPs will be expanded to include Joint Ventures, and Operation and Maintenance contracts.
+It also seeks to safeguard public interest by guaranteeing reasonable and fair pricing and prompt delivery of quality infrastructure, goods and services, as well as implementing a policy of full public disclosure of all PPP transactions.